Easky: Landmarks

 Landmarks in the area include O'Dowd Castle, which was built in 1207, and became home to the O'Dowd chieftains of Tireragh.
 The castle was originally built for Oliver McDonnell who came to the area to marry an O'Dowd widow.
 Located beside Easky pier, much of the original structure of the castle has been lost over time, yet the main body of the castle remains.

 Rathlee signal tower is an early 19th century coastal defence fortification, located in the west of Easkey parish.

 In the centre of Easkey village is the Old Abbey and graveyard which dates back to medieval times and remained in use until 1888, when Roslea Cemetery was opened.
 It lies to the east of the village, in the townland of Aderavoher.
 It opened in 1888 and was further extended in 2005.

 Easky Bridge, built in 1847, provides access to the main village from the Sligo side of the area.
 It contains the Bullance stone, which is built into the bridge wall and is a symbolic drinking trough, which qualified the village to hold a "Fair Day".
 Hangings took place at the bridge in the 19th century.

 Easky Courthouse, opposite the local vocational school, was built circa 1870.
 At the start of the 20th century, the County Sligo court held its sessions here.
 The building was attacked during the Irish Civil War.
 In 2010, the Courts Service of Ireland announced that Easky Courthouse would no longer hold its monthly sessions.

 Local amenities

-The village itself has two cafés, a take-away, two pubs, a general shop, gift-shop, a butcher, a hairdresser, a post-office, a pottery shop, St James's Roman Catholic church (which dates back to 1833) and St Anne's Church of Ireland (which dates back to 1820), a community centre with caravan and camping area and a History and Genealogy Centre.
+The village itself has one café, a take-away, one pub, a general shop, a butcher, a hairdresser, a post-office, a pottery shop, St James's Roman Catholic church (which dates back to 1833) and St Anne's Church of Ireland (which dates back to 1820), a community centre with caravan and camping area and a History and Genealogy Centre.

 To the east of the village is the local vocational school, Coláiste Iascaigh.
 The parish of Easky has three primary schools situated in the townlands of Rathlee, Killeenduff and Owenbeg.
 Another primary school is located in Easky village but has been closed since 2003.
 A creche now operates in this building.